-A ketogenic (or ‘keto’) diet is an extremely-low carbohydrate diet that is sometimes used as a medical treatment for certain groups of people.
-The ketogenic diet is sometimes confused with a general ‘low-carb’ diet or promoted as a weight loss technique for healthy people.
-But it is not recommended for the general population.
+A ketogenic (or ‘keto’) diet is a low-carbohydrate, high-fat diet.
+Although it has benefits as a medical treatment for certain groups of people, there is little evidence to recommend it as a long-term weight loss technique for healthy people.

 What is a carbohydrate?

 Carbohydrates, or ‘carbs’, are an important nutrient.
-They are an excellent source of energy for the body and brain and most foods that contain carbohydrates also provide vitamins, minerals and fibre for good bowel health.
+They are an excellent source of energy for the body and brain.
+Most foods that contain carbohydrates also provide vitamins, minerals and fibre for good bowel health.

 What is the ketogenic diet?

-On a ketogenic diet, people eat a very small amount of carbohydrates, a moderate amount of protein and a large proportion of fat per day.
-This means that the body uses fat as its main source of fuel and breaks it down into ‘ketone bodies’ (or ‘ketones’) in a process called ketosis.
+People on a ketogenic diet eat a very small amount of carbohydrates, a moderate amount of protein and a high amount of fat per day.
+This means that the body burns fat for fuel, as its main source of fuel and breaks it down into ‘ketone bodies’ (or ‘ketones’) in a process called ketosis.

-People on a keto diet usually eat only 20–50g of carbs per day.
+People on a ketogenic diet usually eat only 20 to 50g of carbohydrates per day.
 As an example, 50g of carbohydrate is equivalent to 2 slices of bread and a banana.

 Carbs make up about one tenth of daily kilojoule intake in a ketogenic diet (a kilojoule is a measure of how much energy we get from food).
 This means the person’s body stays in a constant state of ketosis.

-Evidence shows that the diet may be suitable for some people with certain medical conditions but should not be used for the general population, or as a long-term diet.
+Evidence shows that the diet may be suitable for some people with certain medical conditions, but there is very limited evidence that healthy people should use it as a long-term diet.

-Evidence suggests that a keto diet, under the supervision of a qualified doctor or dietitian, may be useful for children with epilepsy who continue to have seizures while on antiepileptic drugs.
-It may be useful in cases of brain cancer, although further studies need to be done on humans before this can be recommended.
+Evidence suggests that a ketogenic diet, under the supervision of a doctor or dietitian, is useful for children with epilepsy who continue to have seizures while on antiepileptic drugs.
+There is growing interest in its use in cancer, particularly in brain cancer, although more studies are needed on humans before this can be recommended.

 What to expect on a ketogenic diet

-What are the side effects of a ketogenic diet?
+What are the effects of a ketogenic diet?

-Some of the possible negative effects of a keto diet include:
+Some of the possible short-term negative effects of a keto diet include:

 For more information